Philip-21/DVT/readme.md

-# DataValidator Library
+# DataValidatorTransform Library

-DVL is a versatile tool for validating and transforming data into JSON format.
+dvt is a versatile tool for validating data types.
 Whether you're handling API requests, database queries, or working with structured data, DataValidator simplifies the process.
+It also has the option for transforming validated data into various formats

 ## Features